epheo/shaddock/README.rst

 License
 '''''''
-Panama is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+Shaddock is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0

 References
 ''''''''''